 Rimmed Baking Sheet– another kitchen staple!
 You’ll use this for prep work, roasting and much more.
 I have 7 at my house.

-Cheese Stuffed Garlic Rolls
+Cheese Stuffed Garlic Roll Recipe

 - Place yeast and sugar in the bowl of a stand mixer fitted with a bread hook.
 Mix and then pour in warm water.
 Allow to bloom for about 10 minutes, or until mixture becomes bubbly, swells, and is fragrant.